Image Credits: Flipser/shutterstock.com

 Figure 2.
 The mechanism of a Hall Effect speed sensor

 Reed Switch-Type VSS

-This sensor consists of a magnet and reed switch.
-In comparison to the Hall Effect sensor, a magnet, powered by a speedometer cable, is required to mechanically turn the reed switch on and off (approximately four times per one complete rotation of the magnet, which allows for calculation of pulse numbers per second and therefore, the measurement of vehicle speed.
+These sensors consist of a magnet and reed switch.
+In comparison to the Hall Effect sensor, a magnet (powered by a speedometer cable) is required to mechanically turn the reed switch on and off (approximately four times per one complete rotation of the magnet).
+This allows the calculation of pulse numbers per second and therefore, the measurement of vehicle speed.

 Hall Effect Speed Sensor vs. Reed Switch Speed Sensor